History of Mauritius: Dutch East India Company era (1598–1710)

 In 1598, the second Dutch Expedition to Indonesia consisting of eight ships, under the orders of admirals Jacques Cornelius van Neck and Wybrandt van Warwyck, set sail from Texel, Netherlands, towards the Indian subcontinent.
 The eight ships ran into foul weather after passing the Cape of Good Hope and were separated.
 Three found their way to the northeast of Madagascar, while the remaining five regrouped and sailed in a southeasterly direction.
 On 17 September, the five ships under the orders of Admiral van Warwyck came into view of Mauritius.
 On 20 September, they entered a sheltered bay which they named "Port de Warwick" (now known as "Grand Port").
 They landed and decided to name the island "Prins Mauritz van Nassaueiland," after the son of William the Silent, Prince Maurits (Latin version: Mauritius) of the House of Nassau, the stadtholder of most of the Dutch Republic, and after the main vessel of the fleet, the "Mauritius".
 From that time, only the name Mauritius has remained.
 On 2 October, the ships again took to the sea towards Bantam.

 From then on, the island's Port de Warwick was used by Dutch ships as a stopover after long months at sea.
 In 1606, two expeditions came for the first time to what would later become Port-Louis in the northwest part of the island.
 The expedition, consisting of eleven ships and 1,357 men under the orders of Admiral Corneille, came into the bay, which they named "Rade des Tortues" (literally meaning "Harbor of the Tortoises") because of the great number of terrestrial tortoises they found there.
-From that date, Dutch sailors shifted their choice to Rade des Tortues as a harbor.
+From that date, Dutch sailors shifted their choice to Rade des Tortues as a harbour.